north/generator-style-prototype/app/templates/pages/content/human-interest-story/index.md

 **Benefits:**

-* As a reader, I would like to connect to the people effected by events in the world
+* *As a* reader, *I want* to connect to the people effected by events in the world *so that* I can identify more closely with those events
-* As a site owner, I would like reduce bounce rate by providing additional engagement opportunities to readers
+* *As a* site owner, *I want* to provide additional engagement opportunities to readers *so that* I can reduce bounce rate and increase ad revenue

 **Value:**